Home

 I purchased this free range, fresh California turkey for eight dollars.
 It will make enough turkey stew to feed at least eight people.
 This is a great example of an easy, economical dish that will taste better than anything you will find in the take-out section of the grocery store.
 It can be made days in advance and warmed up in just minutes.

-I could list about a dozen grain dishes that would pair well with the turkey for a great midweek dinner.
 Try it with the barley pilaf or the kasha with pasta.
 You can also just add some boiled rotini, as seen in the top photo with a bit of chopped parsley and maybe a half teaspoon of grated parmesan cheese.